yak4995/finance-manager/README.md

   -out $NAME.crt -days 825 -sha256 -extfile $NAME.ext
 ```

-8. Add .pem file as trusted certificatein your GoogleChrome and paths to certifaicates to .env file.
+8. Add .pem file as trusted certificate in your GoogleChrome and paths to certifaicates to .env file.

 GraphQL explanations:

-In resolvers, that import GQL types, we import them from src/graphql.schema.generated.ts, that will be created by NestJS GraphQLModule from src/ui/schema.graphql (graphql types for UI) when you run "npm i".
+In resolvers, that import GQL types, we import them from libs/common/src/graphql.schema.generated.ts, that will be created by NestJS GraphQLModule from libs/common/src/schema.graphql (graphql types for UI) when you run "npm i".

+Prisma explanations:

+Check Readme above for understanding initial setup.
+For synchronization between prisma/schema.prisma and generating typescript client with compiled gql schemas use "npm run migrate"

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo_text.svg" width="320" alt="Nest Logo" /></a>